 HistoplasmosisEn Español (Spanish Version)

-- Having a job that puts you in contact with bird or bat droppings (such as an aviary)
+- Having a job that puts you in contact with bird or bat droppings, such as in an aviary

-- Being involved in activities that put you in contact with bird or bat droppings (such as cave exploration)
+- Being involved in activities that put you in contact with bird or bat droppings, such such as cave exploration

 - Keeping birds as pets

 - Living in Mississippi, Ohio, Kentucky, Illinois, Indiana, Missouri, or Tennessee

 - Living in eastern Canada, Mexico, Central or South America, parts of the Caribbean, southeast Asia, or Africa

 - Having recently traveled to a location where histoplasmosis is common

 Not everyone who comes in contact with the fungus will develop an infection.
 Medical conditions that weaken your immune system, like

 Histoplasmosis does not generally cause symptoms.
 Symptoms that may occur include: